Open-Models-Startup/docs-vite/docs/enterprise/installation/air-gapped-installs.md

 After running the `kubectl kots install` command above, the Admin Console will be accessible from `localhost:8800`, and you can provide your license and bundle via the browser.
 You can re-run `kubectl kots admin-console -n namespace-of-installation` to access the admin console at any time after the installation.
 Once the Admin panel is up and running, you'll need to provide your license.
 If your license has air gapping enabled, you will be prompted for read/write registry credentials for mirroring the images from the `.airgap` bundle to your container registry.

-If you've already uploaded the StackBlitz air gap bundle, check the box next to "Disable Pushing Images to Registry" to skip the image mirroring step.
+If you've already uploaded the OpenModels air gap bundle, check the box next to "Disable Pushing Images to Registry" to skip the image mirroring step.

 ![Air Gap Registry Config](../assets/airgap-installation/kots-docker-screen.png)